-Road traffic accident claims arise from collisions on the highways e.g. the motorway and road network.
+Road traffic accident claims (RTA Claims) arise from collisions on the highways such as the motorway and road network.
 If you’ve been injured in a road traffic accident that wasn’t your fault, then you could make a road traffic accident compensation claim.
 You might have been injured as the driver or passenger of a vehicle.
 This could be your own vehicle or someone else’s.

 In addition to cars and motorbikes these might also include work vehicles (e.g. vans or lorries); private hire vehicles (such as taxis or minibuses) or public transport vehicles (including buses; coaches; trains and trams to name a few).
 Alternatively, you might have suffered injury as a pedestrian or cyclist due to a non-fault road traffic accident.
 Whatever the circumstances of your injury, contact us today to see how we can help.

 You can claim for any injuries you’ve sustained in a road traffic accident.
 When determining the amount of compensation to be awarded for your injuries, the following factors will be taken into account: The extent of your injuries; recovery time; the impact these injuries have had on your subsequent quality of life;

 Medical damages may be awarded to cover the cost of any reasonable and necessary medical treatment required as a result of your road traffic accident.
 Examples include: